JamesThoburn/ieuk-engineering-project/README.md

 1. Running locally (without Docker)
 2. Running via Docker

+### Prerequisites

+To run locally, you just need pip and Python (I used 3.14.3) installed on your computer.
+To run with Docker, you also need Docker Desktop installed.

 ### Running locally (without Docker)

 Ensure you are in ieuk-engineering-project folder before you run the following terminal commands: